-VITRINE is delighted to present the first London solo exhibition of internationally esteemed artist Mx Justin Vivian Bond.
-The exhibition will draw on Mx Bond’s award-winning practice as writer, singer, painter and performance artist.
-Creating a performative exhibition space, the gallery will at once reflect the captivating and inspirational writings of this groundbreaking transgender artist whilst containing a body of new and existing video, performance, text, print, sculptural and watercolour works in one installation.
+The first London solo exhibition of internationally esteemed artist Mx Justin Vivian Bond.
+The exhibition draws on Mx Bond’s award-winning practice as writer, singer, painter and performance artist, creating a performative exhibition spaceand reflecting on the captivating and inspirational writings of this groundbreaking transgender artist.

 At the heart of the exhibition is a collection of watercolour paintings: a series of Diptychs consisting of portraits of model Karen Graham and Mx Bond.
 Karen Graham was the face of Estée Lauder Cosmetics from 1970-1985.
 Juxtaposed with self-portraits of Mx Bond these watercolours reflect and enhance the obsessive nature of the relationship, which developed during v’s adolescence, with the model who v describes “as blank and perfect as the sphinx - only more modern and wearing LOTS of make-up”.